kengibson1111/go-stdlib/README.md

 Before diving into this repo, it may help to start with the [Tour of Go](https://go.dev/tour/welcome/1).
 A companion repo for the tour is [here](https://github.com/kengibson1111/tour-of-go).

-## crypto/tls
-A little prework required for the server and client.

-Move server.key and server.pem into the same directory where you will run tlsserver.
-Take the contents of the cert and copy it into the rootPEM value in tlsclient.
-Now you have a client that recognizes a cert specific to tlsserver.
-The cert and key are only good for localhost so don't try to use it externally.
-It's a demo, man.

-* tlsclient - simple example of a TLS client.
-It requires the contents of the server.pem.
-This came from a public gist with a couple of mods to recognize the cert.

 ## crypto/x509

 * verify - basic example showing how to verify a cert against a root cert chain.
 It also uses